cmz97/Auto-Mouse-Firmware-Upgrader/README.md

 # Auto-Mouse-Firmware-Upgrader
-Designed a software using Java that can upload and verify the newest firmware to Mercedes Benz’s Engine Control Unit automatically to increase production line efficiency.Performed and implemented basic parameter modification in a Mercedes Benz’s Engine Control Unit to meet engine emission requirement set by Ministry of Environmental Protection of the People's Republic of China
+This software is initially created to upload and verify the newest firmware to Mercedes Benz’s Engine Control Unit automatically to increase production line efficiency.
+However, the nature of this software is just a script enabled mouse wizard.
+The program read proprietary 'kevin script' with extension of '.kScript'

+This software could be used to:
+1.  repeat onscreen task
+2.  used like a supreme bot

+# Presentation #